Skip to content

 Generated SQL

--- The SQL generated by both regular Wrapper and Lambda Wrapper is the same
+-- Both the regular Wrapper and Lambda Wrapper generate the same SQL

 SELECT * FROM user GROUP BY age HAVING sum(age) > 10